 He’s a greasy flimflam man who’s conned, corrupted, and bilked thousands of people out of their money.
 He’s a low rent panic merchant, sowing fear and hate with abandon.
 He’s a hysterical, thin-skinned reactionary.
 A misogynistic twerp.
 A crooked huckster.
 An exultant failure.
 A wrath-brimmed bully.
 A gaudy dilettante.
 He’s a bigot.
 A brute.
 A sleaze.
 An ass.
 A fool.

-He’s cheerfully advocated for torture; the construction of a border wall with no sane explanation how to fund it; he’s suggested our military should murder families simply under suspicion of their being related to terrorists; he’s blithely stated that abortion should be criminalized; he’s mocked the disabled; banned journalists; he somehow remains in thrall to the misapprehension that dousing an object in gold renders it a veneer of elegance.
-Just recently, he’s prolonged a fight with the parents of a fallen soldier, called Hillary Clinton the devil, and kicked a crying baby out of one of his rallies.
+Cheerfully advocated for torture; the construction of a border wall with no sane explanation how to fund it; he suggested our military should murder families simply under suspicion of their being related to terrorists; blithely stated that abortion should be criminalized; he’s mocked the disabled; banned journalists; he somehow remains in thrall to the misapprehension that dousing an object in gold renders it a veneer of elegance.
+Drunk on a cocktail of wrath, vanity, and good ol’fashioned racism he prolonged a fight with the parents of a soldier who died in service for his country; he actually called Hillary Clinton the devil, and kicked a crying baby out of one of his rallies.

 Class act, this guy.